codingUnited/docker-template/README.md

 ## What is Docker?

 Docker is a platform that uses OS-level virtualization to deliver software in packages called **containers**.
+You can think of this continer as a lightweight, little portable box, and inside is everything your application needs to run properly.
 Containers are isolated from one another and bundle their own software, libraries, and configuration files; they can communicate with each other through well-defined channels.
 This makes it easy to create, deploy, and run applications in different environments consistently.

 **Some cool benefits:**
 * **Consistency:** The classic: "Well, it works on my computer" is no longer an issue!